hide-org/hide/docs/index.md

   <img src="assets/hide-quickstart.png" alt="Hide Quickstart"/>
 </div>

 Hide is a headless IDE for coding agents.
-It provides containerized development environments with your codebase inside and exposes APIs for agents to interact with it.
+It provides containerized development environments for codebases and exposes APIs for agents to interact with them.

 ## Features